Informed Opinions amplifies women’s voices for a more democratic Canada.

 Catalyst – firstname.lastname@example.org

 Shari has spent more than 25 years shamelessly exploiting media to draw attention to issues she knows and cares about.
-Now she motivates and trains others to do the same.
-The founder and catalyst of Informed Opinions, she is an award-winning author, educator and women’s advocate.
+Now she motivates and trains others to do the same, and delivers highly-rated conference keynotes and practical workshops across the country.
+The founder and catalyst of Informed Opinions, she is an award-winning author and women’s advocate.
 Since 2010, she has helped amplify the voices of more than 1200 women across Canada, supporting them in sharing their insights and analysis with a broader public.
 A former newspaper columnist, TV producer and commentator for CBC radio and TV, she also served as press secretary to a provincial premier, and as president of MediaWatch.
 Shari is a proud alumna of the University of British Columbia (Theatre) and Simon Fraser University (Communications), where she also taught.
-She has published two best-selling media literacy books for youth, received the Governor General’s Award in Commemoration of the Persons’ Case in 2007, and was named one of Canada’s Top 100 Most Powerful Women by WXN the previous year.
+She has published two best-selling media literacy books for youth, received the Governor General’s Award in Commemoration of the Persons’ Case, and been named one of Canada’s Top 100 Most Powerful Women.
 Royalties from her edited collection, I Feel Great About My Hands – And Other Unexpected Joys of Aging, benefit Informed Opinions.
-(Reviews, contributors, excerpts profiled here.)
 Her newest book, OMG!
 What if I really AM the best person? offers purse-size inspiration for knowledgeable women whose voices deserve to be amplified.

 Manager, Administration and Recruitment – email@example.com